vladkinoman/ccg-notes/advanced-gwent[math-and-hardcore]/mulligan-theory-and-experiments/sequencing-theory-n-blacklist-bias.md

 ## To Summarise

-Blacklist Bias Mulliganed cards are more likely to end up higher in your deck.
+Blacklist Bias: Mulliganed cards are more likely to end up higher in your deck.
 This also applies to copies of mulliganed cards that started off in your deck (e.g. foglets).

 Generally, the more mulligans are performed in a given sitting, the more likely it is that one of the blacklisted cards ends up on top of your deck.